ivine369/portfolio/README.md/README.md

 - Make appropriate changes on your site then go to the terminal and ( 'git add <file name>')

-- After adding those changes still in terminal write (git commit -m "message") so that you can commit changes
+- After adding those changes in terminal write (git commit -m "message") so that you can commit changes

 - push the changes to the branch you created so that it can reflect.("git push origin <branch name>")